 When can you tell that your loved one has developed a problem?

-Under the new DSM, a person will meet the criteria for SUD if at least two of the following symptoms occur in a 12-month period:
+People meet the criteria for Substance Use Disorder (SUD) if at least two of the following symptoms occur in a 12-month period:

 - The substance is often taken in larger amounts or over a longer period than was intended.

 - There is a persistent desire or unsuccessful effort to cut down or control use of the substance.

 - A great deal of time is spent in activities necessary to obtain the substance, use the substance, or recover from its effects.

 - Craving, or a strong desire or urge to use the substance.

 - Recurrent use of the substance resulting in a failure to fulfill major role obligations at work, school, or home.